deyran/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 * To address this problem, I can tell the MVC Framework to give preference to certain namespaces when attempting to resolve the name of a controller class, as demonstrated in Listing 15-25.
     Listing 15-25.
 Specifying namespace resolution order in the RouteConfig.cs file

+* I express the namespaces as an array of strings and in the listing I have told the MVC Framework to look in the URLsAndRoutes.AdditionalControllers namespace before looking anywhere else.

+* If a suitable controller cannot be found in that namespace, then the MVC Framework will default to its regular behavior and look in all of the available namespaces.
+* if you start the app once you have made this addition to the route, you will see the result shown in Figure 15-12, which shows that the request for the root URL, which is translated in to a request for the Index action method in the Home controller, has been sent to the controller in the additionalControllers namespace.
+    Figure 15-12.
+Giving priority to controllers in a specified namespaces

 [<BACK](ff-using-static-url-segments.md) - [NEXT>](hh-constraining-routes.md)

 <!--